-6.5.
-Certificate system life cycle management
+6.5 Certificate system life cycle management

-In its role as a root certification authority, the Population Register Centre maintains a classification of importance on certificate service objects and systems, their backup copies, priorities and minimum maintenance levels.
+In its role as a root certification authority, DVV maintains a classification of importance on certificate service objects and systems, their backup copies, priorities and minimum maintenance levels.

-In its role as a root certification authority, the Population Register Centre's information security is managed according to the Population Register Centre's information security policy and standard ISO 27001.
+In its role as a root certification authority, DVV's information security is managed according to DVV's information security policy and standard ISO 27001.

-6.6.
-Telecommunication network security
+6.6 Telecommunication network security